HajiraMarwah/react-concepts/react-concepts/API-Handling/fetchAxios.md

 ###  Description
 The **Fetch API** is built into JavaScript.
 In React, it’s commonly used inside `useEffect` to fetch data when a component mounts.

+**How it Works in React**
+  1. Fetch returns a Promise:
+    -  You call fetch(url, options) which returns a Promise.
+    -  You can chain .then() to handle the response and .catch() to handle errors.
+  2. Commonly used inside useEffect:
+    - This ensures that the data fetch occurs when the component mounts.
+    - You can also fetch data on events like button clicks.
+  3. State Management:
+    - Store the data in component state using useState.
+    - Optionally, manage loading and error states.

 **Example (GET Request)**
 ```jsx
 import React, { useEffect, useState } from 'react';